zellerin/heroku-buildpack-cl2/README.md

 Disabling ASDF output tranlastions is necessary becuse Heroku performs the `compile` step on one machine/directory, and then copies the result into another machine/directory.
 The default ASDF output translations caches .fasl files according to the full path of their source files.
-When the sources to another location, ASDF can not match them to cached .fasls.
+When the sources are moved to another location, ASDF can not match them to the cached .fasls.

 With ASDF output translations disabled the .fasl files are placed near the sources, and when copied together, ASDF still matches them.